 Transferring data includes moving files from local machines to XSEDE, as well as transfers between XSEDE resources.
 This section gives a high level overview on the recommended XSEDE data transfer methods.

 Depending on your data transfer requirements there are a variety of methods for transferring files across XSEDE.
-You may choose between the XUP File Manager, Globus Online, the Globus Online Command Line Interface,
+You may choose between Globus, the Globus Command Line Interface,

 sftp.
 The pros and cons of each method are summarized in Table 1.1 below.

 |Graphical User Interface||Globus||easy to use web interface, can use XUP login (SSO), desktop download available||none|